junxit/us-congress-bills-111/metadata.md

 - 2010-05-05 — Mr. Meeks (NY) moved to suspend the rules and pass the bill, as amended.
 - 2010-05-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3152)
 - 2010-05-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3152)
+- 2010-05-06 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.